cubesystems/releaf/docs/documentation/installation.md

 Visit <https://github.com/cubesystems/releaf-bootstrap> and run the setup command provided.

-It will create a new Git repository, set up Rails and Releaf and install a few often used things for the public website.
+It will create a new Git repository, set up Rails and Releaf and include a few things often needed in a typical public website.

 ## Manually installing Releaf {#manual}